ampproject/amp.dev/README.md

 AMPProject.org [![Build Status](https://travis-ci.org/ampproject/docs.svg?branch=megamerge)](https://travis-ci.org/ampproject/docs)
 =========================

-You're looking at source code of the official website of the AMP Project.
-Even if you don't plan on contributing, explore how we've built the site for a good example at how to build a canonical, responsive standalone AMP site.
+You're looking at the source code of the official website of the AMP Project.
+Even if you don't plan on contributing, explore how we've built the site for a good example of how to build a canonical, responsive standalone AMP site.

 How to build the site
 ---------------------